DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 Now I just need to convert `kebab-case` to `Title Case`.

-Here, I only need to do the following:
+To do so, I only need to complete the following:

-  1. Split the string at `-`.
-This gives me an array of words.
+  1. Split the string at `-` (this gives me an array of words).
   2. Capitalize the first letter of each word.
-  3. Join the array with space.
+  3. Join the array with spaces.

 ```javascript
 export function toTitle (string) {